 Evangelism efforts among this unreached, unengaged people group are challenging due to harsh and unsettled nature of their lifestyle.
 There is a great need for missionaries who are able to endure difficult desert conditions so they can have regular contact with these nomads.

 There is a need for medical and education teams to work among this nomadic people group to help them to help themselves.

-* Simple things grow, simple things multiply.
 Pray for simple church and small groups to become a reality among Najdi Arabs in Iraq.

-* Pray that God will overthrow the spiritual forces of darkness that oppose the spread of His gospel and ask God to deliver the families and communities within this people group from fears that hinder them from embracing His blessing of salvation.
+Pray that God will overthrow the spiritual forces of darkness that oppose the spread of his gospel and ask God to deliver the families and communities within this people group from fears that hinder them from embracing his blessing of salvation.

 Pray this will be the decade of harvest among the Najdi Arabs in Iraq and Saudi Arabia.